Jbalfour5/Jbalfour5/README.md

-# Hey There! 👋
+# Valley Balfour

-**I'm Valley Balfour** — a Computer Systems Technology student at BCIT focused on building game and software systems with a strong foundation in programming fundamentals.
+Computer Systems Technology student at BCIT focused on building game and software systems with a strong foundation in programming fundamentals.
 I enjoy building projects and games that focus on practical systems, usability, and clean design.

 ## 🔧 Tech Stack